-- Sharing projects - If you are sharing projects with Windows users, you must use the VST versions of plugins.
+- Sharing projects - If you are sharing projects with Windows users, you must use the VST versions of your 3rd party plugins.
 This will maximize compatibility between projects since the AU versions of plugins will not be matched with the VST equivalent.
 VST plugins on macOS will be matched with VST plugins on Windows.
 Running FL Studio in Apple Silicon mode adds some further things to consider when using VST Plugins.
 See here.

 - 64 Bit only - FL Studio for macOS is only compatible with 64 Bit AU and VST plugins.
 There is no automatic bridging as there is with VST on Windows.
 See here why we did not support 32 Bit on macOS.